 Sykes, Harvey, Debra Hopkins, and Tara Joly.
 2018.
 Using Community-Based Methodologies Linking Traditional Ecological Knowledge and Western Science Knowledge Systems to Monitor Freshwater Clams in Alberta’s Athabasca Oil Sands.
 45th Canadian Ecotoxicity Workshop, 1-3 October.
 Vancouver, Canada.

-Selected Academic Seminars and Public Presentations
+Selected Public Presentations

 Joly, Tara.
 2017.
 Recent Research on Wetlands Plants.
 Community-Based Monitoring Project on Wetlands Plants – Scoping Workshop.
 22 March.
 Wood Buffalo Environmental Association and Alberta Environment and Parks.
 Fort McMurray, Canada.